mathieu-clement/chzip/doc/usage.rst

     z.long_names( zip=1696 )

+..
 The same goes for the short names.
-Of course you can use all the filters from the :py:meth:`chzip.ChZip.find` method as explained below.
+Of course you can use all the filters from
+.. the :py:meth:`chzip.ChZip.find` method as explained below.

-.. seealso::  :py:attr:`chzip.Locality.long_name` and
+.. seealso::  :py:attr:`chzip.common.Locality.short_name` and
-    :py:attr:`chzip.Locality.short_name`
+    :py:attr:`chzip.common.Locality.long_name`
     to understand the difference of both formats.